ONSdigital/github-auditor/README.md

 The environment variables below are required:

 ```
+FIRESTORE_CREDENTIALS # Path to the GCP service account JSON key
+FIRESTORE_PROJECT     # Name of the GCP project containing the Firestore project
 GITHUB_ORG_NAME       # Name of the GitHub Enterprise organisation
 GITHUB_TOKEN          # GitHub personal access token
 SLACK_ALERTS_CHANNEL  # Name of the Slack channel to post alerts to
 SLACK_WEBHOOK         # Used for accessing the Slack Incoming Webhooks API
 ```

 ### Token Scopes